 I always like to print the poster on A4 (or larger if possible) as you will always spot something you have missed on your screen review.

-For your final poster printing, there are many options - matt, shiny, paper, canvas etc. For travelling, it’s handy to have it printed on canvas so that it can be folded and carried quite easily.
+Ask the poster printing service about the many options available - matt, shiny, paper, canvas etc and see what would be best for you.
+For travelling, it’s handy to have it printed on canvas so that it can be folded and carried quite easily.
 Make the options work for you.

-Remember, your scientific is a visual communication tool.
-An effective scientific poster serves as an advertisement for your work, allowing you to present your key research findings and engage in conversations with your target audience.
-Although many factors, such as personal preference, scientific discipline, choice of software, will continue to influence how different individuals design and present their posters, incorporating even a few of these tips in your next poster will help to elevate its main points and make it stand out in a bustling poster hall.
+In conclusion, your scientific or conference poster is a visual communication tool.
+It serves as an advertisement for your work, allowing you to present your key research findings and engage in conversations with your target audience.
+Although many factors, such as personal preference, scientific discipline, choice of software, will continue to influence how different individuals design and present their posters, incorporating even a few of these tips in your next poster will help to elevate its main points and make it stand out in a bustling conference poster hall.
+Good luck!